UPPMAX/R-matlab-julia-HPC/docs/julia/intro.md

 !!! info "Your expectations?"

-    - Find best practices for using Julia at UPPMAX and HPC2N
+    - Find best practices for using Julia at Swedish academic clusters
     - Get the hang of packages functioning
     - Use the HPC performance with Julia